pypose/pypose/CONTRIBUTING.md

 ### 4. Push the code to remote

-We could push the local commits to remote after passing through the check of unit test.
+We could push the local commits to remote after passing through the check of the unit test.
 You can associate the local branch with your remote branch by adding `-u` option.

 ```shell
 git push -u origin {branch_name}